dm-cdb/Microchip/XC8/XC8-dht11-serial.X/readme.md

 ![dht-11-pic-arduino](https://github.com/user-attachments/assets/831b5e98-971f-4fef-852e-7f25930d220f)

-This code does test the negative bit, with the same hardware bug already observed with an Arduino ATMega 328P : it does not know how to decrement for example from -10,9 to 11, and will display -10 instead...<br>
+This code does test the negative bit, with the same hardware bug already observed with an Arduino ATMega 328P : it does not know how to decrement for example from -n,9 to next negative integer, and will go from -10,9 to -10,0 instead of -11,0 ...<br>
 See picture below :